zcong1993/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 1. Install the [helm diff](https://github.com/databus23/helm-diff) plugin.
 1. Make sure that the value `configStorageType` is set to `ConfigMap` (it is the default).

-Inspecting changes with the `helm diff` sub command:
+Inspecting changes with the `helm diff` command:

 ```bash
 helm -n mimir-test diff upgrade grafana/mimir-distributed -f custom.yaml